++ Description + Reference

-++ Description Reference TBA TBA + Block Integrity Block Block Confidentiality Block This document This document
+TBA Block Integrity Block This document

+TBA Block Confidentiality Block This document

 Table 2

 The Bundle Block Types namespace notes whether a block type is meant for use in BP version 6, BP version 7, or both.
 The two block types defined in this specification are meant for use with BP version 7.